ntrimerhs/openberg/README.md

 # openberg
-Really alpha version of a Free and Open Source Bloomberg Terminal.
+Alpha version of a Free and Open Source Bloomberg Terminal.
 Currently only working with the Stock Market.
-Current Features: Prices, Charts.
+Features: Prices & Charts for now.

 # Installation